How can I introduce cats in a safe and stress-free way?

 Once your cats are willing to eat/stay on opposite sides of a door without hissing, growling, or acting defensive, then you can try repeating the process with an open door with some kind of separator.
 You can use a baby gate covered with a towel/blanket, a sheet of cardboard, or metal grates zip-tied together and covered with a towel/blanket.

-You still don’t want to let the cats to see each other, but feeding/interacting with them through an open door gives them more ways to acquaint themselves with each other.
+You still don’t want to let the cats see each other, but feeding/interacting with them through an open door gives them more ways to acquaint themselves with each other.
 Now, they can smell and hear each other much more easily.

 There’s a possibility you’ll need to start a few feet back from the doorway again, but eventually, both cats should be eating/staying comfortably right by the blocked doorway without showing signs of distress.